-The Superintendent of Public Instruction, with approval from the Montana Board of Public Education (BPE), opened the Montana English Language Arts and Literacy Standards detailed in Chapter 10.53.4 of the Administrative Rules of Montana (ARM)1 for review in early 2024.
+The Superintendent of Public Instruction, with approval from the Montana Board of Public Education (BPE), opened the Montana English Language Arts and Literacy Standards detailed in Chapter 10.53.4 of the Administrative Rules of Montana (ARM)1 for review in late 2023.
 The purpose of the review is to ensure that Montana public schools are setting high academic standards for all children of our state.
-The goal is to serve our Montana students and educators with the best possible English language arts and literacy standards to guide instruction and prepare our students for their lives beyond the classroom.
-This document provides for consideration of the BPE the Superintendent's recommended amendments and updates to the English Language Arts and Literacy Standards.
-It includes an introduction to Montana's ELA content standards; a summary of the research and review and revision activities that informed the Superintendent's consideration and deliberation with instructional partners; the Superintendent's proposed changes, consisting of both the rationales for the changes and their proposed specific language (i.e., ARM "redlines"); and a draft economic impact statement for the proposed amendments as required by Montana Code Annotated (MCA) 2021 2-4.405.
+The goal is to serve Montana students and educators with the best possible English language arts and literacy standards to guide instruction and prepare students for their lives beyond the classroom.
+This document is provided to the BPE to review the Superintendent's recommended amendments and updates to the English Language Arts and Literacy Standards.
+It includes an introduction to Montana's ELA content standards, a summary of the research, review, and revision activities that informed the Superintendent's consideration and deliberation with instructional partners; the Superintendent's proposed changes consisting of both the rationales for the changes and their proposed specific language (i.e., ARM "redlines").